sukykaur/AzureBlueprintDW/overview.md

 [PolyBase](https://docs.microsoft.com/en-us/sql/relational-databases/polybase/polybase-guide) can load data into Azure SQL Data Warehouse without the need for a separate ETL or import tool.
 PolyBase allows access to data through T-SQL queries.
 Microsoft's business intelligence and analysis stack, as well as third-party tools compatible with SQL Server, can be used with PolyBase.

 ### Azure Active Directory Setup
-As mentioned in the sections above, [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis) is required to deploy this solution.
+[Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis) is essential to managing the deployment and provisioning access to personnel interacting with the environment.
 An existing Windows Server Active Directory can be integrated with AAD in [four clicks](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnect-get-started-express).
-Customers can also tie in the deployed Active Directory infrastructure (domain controllers) to an existing AAD by making the deployed Active Directory infrastructure a subdomain of an AAD forest.
+Customers can also tie the deployed Active Directory infrastructure (domain controllers) to an existing AAD by making the deployed Active Directory infrastructure a subdomain of an AAD forest.

 ### Additional Services
 Although this data warehouse architecture is not intended for deployment to the [Azure Commercial](https://azure.microsoft.com/en-us/overview/what-is-azure/) environment, similar objectives can be achieved through the services described in this reference architecture, as well as additional services available only in the Azure Commercial environment.
 Please note that Azure Commercial maintains a FedRAMP JAB P-ATO at the Moderate Impact Level, allowing government agencies and partners to deploy moderately sensitive information to the cloud leveraging the Azure Commercial environment.